Spanning the Operational Space: How to Select Use Cases and Mission Threads

 - The initial use case diagrams excessively use "extends" and "includes."

-- Use case shows inattention to business rule definition.
+- The use case shows inattention to business rule definition.

-- There is insufficient subject matter expert involvement in creating, reviewing, or verifying use cases.
+- Subject matter experts are not sufficiently involved in creating, reviewing, or verifying use cases.

-- There is insufficient preparation for user involvement in use case definition.
+- Preparation for user involvement in use case definition is insufficient.

 - You fail to validate or verify your use cases.

-- You have gone too far: Your use cases represent wishful thinking well outside of the needs of the operational user.
-This is a form of "creeping featurism" in which there is a danger of wasting time on features you're not keeping and then spending more time to cull the list when you realize what has happened.
+- You have gone too far.
+Your use cases represent wishful thinking well outside of the needs of the operational user.
+This is a form of "creeping featurism" in which you waste time on features you're not keeping and then spend more time culling the list when you realize what has happened.

 - You captured the wrong use cases.
 You've got plenty and could do without some, but you can't do without some you've missed.

-- Maintain a list of ways the system may be parameterized (vary the perceived importance of the actors, the types of input, future modes of operation, situations when good actors do bad things, exceptional circumstances).
+Maintain a list of ways in which the system may be parameterized.
+For example, vary the perceived importance of the actors, the types of input, future modes of operation, situations when good actors do bad things, and exceptional circumstances.
 Iterate through your use cases to see if they cover all the situations.
 This might help refine your use cases or discover new ones.

-- Make a semantic network diagram (a quick brainstorm of all the concepts and interactions and relationships from the problem domain).
+Make a semantic network diagram.
+Do a quick brainstorm of all the concepts and interactions and relationships from the problem domain.
 Decide which concepts fall within the system (will be part of the object model), which are on the boundaries (probably will become actors or usages), and which are beyond the scope of the system being modeled (do not affect the software system being built and don't show up in any of the modeling efforts).

-- Don't describe internal workings of the application/system.
-Use cases are tools for modeling user tasks; there are lots of other tools more suitable for system modeling.
+Don't describe the internal workings of the application/system.
+Use cases are tools for modeling user tasks; lots of other tools are more suitable for system modeling.

 Be sure you have a firm grasp of the mission context.
-Thoroughly understand the end user's needs, concept of operations, and environment along with emerging threats, courses of actions, etc. (For example, don't do force-on-force now when perhaps anticipated future operations are insurgency oriented.
-Don't do quick shock and awe in isolation when potential is for protracted operations.)
+Thoroughly understand the end user's needs, concept of operations, and environment along with emerging threats, courses of actions, etc. (For example, don't use force-on-force techniques when perhaps anticipated future operations are insurgency oriented.
+Don't perform quick shock and awe in isolation when there is the potential for protracted operations.)
 Focus on the end users' needs and not on what an operational leader wants—keep the use cases as close to reality as possible.

 Exercise due diligence by looking for other definitions on the Web and elsewhere that are similar or related.
 Given the paucity of existing, documented use cases or mission threads, the first lesson learned is how to find them.
 The second is that no one considers anyone else's work authoritative.